in

 Horizontal Shiplap

-Master bathroom with shiplap wainscoting marble floors and tile shower Horizontal shiplap wainscoting was installed along the wall where the freestanding tub sits further to emphasize the width and size of the bathroom.
+Horizontal shiplap was installed along the wall where the freestanding tub sits further to emphasize the width and size of the bathroom.
 Wider wooden boards were used in this installation.

 Vertical Shiplap

-Small bathroom with white wood shiplap wainscoting Unlike the other examples of vertical shiplap wainscoting, this bathroom uses wide wood panels instead of smaller panels, giving it a cleaner & simpler look.
+Unlike the other examples of vertical shiplap, this bathroom uses wide wood beaded panels instead of smaller panels, giving it a cleaner & simpler look.

-The advantage of wider boards is that it would be easier and faster to install and a bit easier to maintain as it will have fewer grooves, edges, and corners to maintain.
+The advantage of wider boards is that they would be easier and faster to install and a bit easier to maintain as they will have fewer grooves, edges, and corners to maintain.

-Bathroom with shiplap wainscoting and brick walls This cozy bathroom uses a variety of finishes to create an appealing interior design.
-White shiplap wainscoting shares one wall with a rustic original brick wall for the upper half.
+This cozy bathroom uses a variety of finishes to create an appealing interior design.
+White shiplap shares one wall with a rustic original brick wall for the upper half.

 Wainscoting for Small Bathrooms

-For smaller bathrooms, wainscoting is commonly applied behind the water closet or behind the vanity/sink.
+For smaller bathrooms, this feature is commonly applied behind the water closet or behind the vanity/sink.
 Because the bathroom is always exposed to moisture and humidity, it is important to choose the right materials appropriate for bathroom applications.

 Ensure they have been installed and finished correctly to avoid molds, warping, and other moisture-related damage.
 Avoid using materials that easily warp when exposed to water or moisture, such as MDF or particle boards.

-Preferred materials would be weather-treated wood, marine plywood, PVC and tiles.
-Always remember that the installation and finishing of your wainscoting is just as important as its material and will also be a factor on the longevity of your wainscoting.
+Preferred materials would be weather-treated wood, marine plywood, PVC, and tiles.
+Always remember that the installation and finishing of your panels are just as important as their material and will also be a factor in the longevity of your wall cladding.

 Wainscoting for Small Space

-The wall molding used to top the vertical boards has a more pronounced profile, allowing you to place small items on it, such as small bottles, accessories or toiletries and the like, while remaining very subtle.
+The wall molding used to top the vertical boards has a more pronounced profile, allowing you to place small items on it, such as small bottles, accessories, toiletries, and the like, while remaining very subtle.

 Wood Wainscoting